-The reality is, when it comes to today’s social media-obsessed, time-crunched pool of talent the answer to more effective recruiting is Employment Branding.
+The reality is when it comes to today’s social media-obsessed time-crunched pool of talent, the answer to more effective recruiting is Employer Branding.

-What is Employment Branding, and how does it work?
+What is Employer Branding, and how does it work?

 Why Should HR Start Using it Now?

-The best part about investing in Employment Branding is it has both short-term and long-term benefits.
-That’s because each Employment Branding campaign results a set of digital assets that grow in popularity over time in search engines like Google and Bing.
-The earlier and more frequently a company engages in Employment Branding best practices, the sooner they’ll find themselves saving money on recruiting, while increasing their talent pool in the process!
+The best part about investing in Employer Branding is it has both short-term and long-term benefits.
+That’s because each Employer Branding campaign results in a set of digital assets that grow in popularity over time in search engines like Google and Bing.
+The earlier and more frequently a company engages in Employer Branding best practices, the sooner they’ll find themselves saving money on recruiting while increasing their talent pool in the process!

 Don’t believe me?